ManticoreGamesInc/platform-documentation/src/faq.md

 > You could indeed make a hub world that has portals to all the games you like!

 > What's super cool about the Hub world is you'd be able to have all your friends join you and follow you from it into each game.
-Hopefully eventually creators team up to have links back to the most popular hubs etc and it all becomes one cool connected meta-verse.
+Hopefully eventually creators team up to have links back to the most popular hubs etc. and it all becomes one cool connected meta-verse.

 >**Can you lock your content from not being shared?**